Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Head to Managua and hop on a small plane that'll take you to the tiny airstrip right on Big Corn Island.
 There are two departures per day, and La Costena is the airline to book with.

 Just so you know, these planes are tiny, about 12 seats, and they'll weigh you + your luggage to make sure the planes won't be overweight.
-Your checked bag can only be 30 lbs, and your carry-on bag can only be 20 lbs.
-After you check in at the counter you'll get your boarding pass, which is a laminated cardstock ticket (all the same except numbered in the corner).
+Your checked bag can weigh no more than 30 lbs, and your carry-on bag can weigh no more than 20 lbs.
+After you check in at the counter, you'll get your boarding pass, which is a laminated cardstock ticket (all the same except numbered in the corner).
 Next go to the window on the other side of the room to pay for a small taxi (it's about $3 USD on the way there, and $2 USD on the way back.
 You can pay in US cash or cordobas).
 Then you go through security to get into the waiting area.
 There are bathrooms and a small bar for buying drinks, snacks, muffins, sandwiches, etc.

 Once you land on Big Corn, you're good to go, or head to Little Corn.